The following announcement was released online on August 27, 2025:

-ELKO, Nev. – The Bureau of Land Management is seeking public comments on the proposed Lamoille Summit Trail System located between Elko and Spring Creek, Nevada.
-The proposed project would consist of the construction of three trailhead/parking areas with approximately 47 miles of trails, designated as non-motorized and motorized use limited to class 1 e-bikes, on lands administered by the BLM.
+ELKO, Nev. – The Bureau of Land Management approved the Lamoille Summit Trail System (Project) located between Elko and Spring Creek, Nevada.
+The new trail system will consist of the construction of three trailhead/parking areas with approximately 47 miles of trails, designated as non-motorized and motorized use limited to class 1 e-bikes, on lands administered by the BLM.

-The proposal would provide recreation opportunities for uses such as hiking, biking, equestrian, cross-country skiing, and snowshoeing.
-Information kiosks and interpretive signs to improve public awareness would be placed at trailheads and along trails.
-The project would complement existing and proposed bike lanes along Lamoille Highway (SR277.)
+The Project will provide recreation opportunities for uses such as hiking, biking, equestrian, cross-country skiing, and snowshoeing.
+Information kiosks and interpretive signs to improve public awareness will be placed at trailheads and along trails.
+The project will complement existing and proposed bike lanes along Lamoille Highway (SR277).

 Google Earth Flyover showing access from Elko High School to the LSTS staging area; then zooming up to the ridge and a look back toward South Fork Reservoir.
 The trail traces shown are not final.
 Sections are being rerouted during the NEPA process to avoid sensitive areas.